denjhang/wav2m882fui-OPM/README.md

 ![image](https://github.com/denjhang/wav2m882fui-OPL/blob/main/pics/make_m88.png)

 # cc3.exe
-This program can convert mucom88 mml text in mgs format into an OPN fui files.
+This program can convert mucom88 mml text in mgs format into an OPM fui files.

 # Usage
 1. First use something like Audacity to trim the audio.
 I don't recommend that the length of a single audio file exceed 5 seconds.
 Note that it must be a signed 44100Hz 16-bit wav file.